lebreRafael/inp-lab-test/README.md

 # inp-lab-test

-Automation to run interactions on your pages multiple times therefore getting a more reliable INP and TBT numbers
+Automation to run interactions on your pages multiple times therefore getting a more reliable INP and TBT numbers.

+It is not 100% reliable like RUM because we still can't simulate all the different user behaviors but it does help on some cases.

 ## Getting started